-DRAFT SEIR TEXT REVISIONS
+SEIR TEXT REVISIONS

-Below are text revisions to Draft SEIR subsequent to the publication of the Final EIR, dated April 2023, that make insignificant modifications (e.g., minor typographical and grammatical edits) and clarify and amplify the existing text and discussion.
+Below are text revisions to the North Bayshore Master Plan Draft SEIR dated December 2022, and Final EIR, dated April 2023, that clarify and amplify the existing text and discussion.
 Revised or new language is underlined.
 All deletions are shown with a line through the text.

-Pages vi and 57

-REVISE the following text to the first paragraph of Mitigation Measure 2017 EIR MM AQ-2.1:
+Draft SEIR, Pages vi and 57 REVISE the following text to the first paragraph of Mitigation Measure 2017 EIR MM AQ-2.1: